 The Fund invests about 3% of its assets in commodity futures.
 Commodity prices are highly volatile and tend to reflect economic cycles.
-Commodity futures are fully collateralised with cash and provide diversification from the large equity risk exposure of the Fund.
+Commodity futures are fully collateralised with cash.
+They provide diversification from the large equity risk exposure of the Fund although this has lessened in recent years.
 The portfolio comprises a basket of commodity futures covering energy, industrial and precious metals and agricultural commodities.
 It is managed to capture a premium from rebalancing to fixed weights and actively exploit the term pricing structure of commodity futures, rather than selecting which commodities will perform best.
-The manager added 2.0% in financial 2012 and 4.0% per annum since inception in July 2009.
+The manager added 0.6% net of fees in financial 2013 and 0.7% pa since inception in July 2009.

-Multi-Asset Class (in US dollars)
+Multi-Asset Class